SysBioChalmers/Human-GEM/data/testResults/README.md

 it, and the result posts as its own comment.
 Only the summary statistics of the comparison are kept here.

+A gene counts as essential here when its knockout breaks *any* of the 57 essential tasks, which mixes viability tasks (`GR` growth, `ER` energy and redox) with capability tasks (`SU` substrate utilization, `BS` biosynthesis, `IC` internal conversions).
+Genes essential only for a capability task, such as the ETF complex for beta-oxidation, are therefore counted as false positives against a proliferation screen. `gradedEssentiality.py` analyses that scoping: it reports the task categories behind every call together with a continuous biomass growth ratio, and scores both against Hart.
+It is run manually and its output is not committed here.
+See issue #1076.

 ## 3. Files in this folder

 | File | Contents |